MicrosoftDocs/VBA-Docs/api/Excel.PivotField.ChildItems.md

 ## Example

-This example adds the names of all the child items of the item named "vegetables" to a list on a new worksheet.
+This example adds the names of all the child items of the item named Vegetables to a list on a new worksheet.

 ```vb
 Set nwSheet = Worksheets.Add